DefProc/mfuklc/README.md

 If you'd like to follow each teams progress and enjoy the trash talking follow the hash tag [ #MFUKLC](https://twitter.com/search?q=%23MFUKLC&src=typd) "**M**ega **F**un **U**nited **K**ingdom **L**aser **C**hallenge" or follow the twitter account [@MFUKLC](https://twitter.com/MFUKLC) to see @replies for the challenge in your timeline.

-*Although the event is to run at the Maker Faire UK event, it is in no way affiliated with either Maker Faire UK or Make Media.
+*Although this activity is running at the Maker Faire UK event, it is in no way affiliated with either Maker Faire UK or Make Media.
 It's an event being run by exhibitors* at *Maker Faire UK.*

 ## Repository Structure